robbievanleeuwen/concrete-properties/docs/source/rst/materials.rst

 requires both a **service** stress-strain profile (calculation of area properties, moment-curvature analysis, elastic and service stress analysis) and an **ultimate** stress-strain profile (ultimate bending capacity, moment interaction diagram, biaxial bending diagram, ultimate stress analysis).
-A :class:`~concreteproperties.material.Steel` object only requires one stress-strain profile which is used for both service and ultimate analyses.
+All other material objects only requires one stress-strain profile which is used for both service and ultimate analyses.

 .. note::